-(1) The values for the restricted stock were calculated by multiplying (a) the number of unvested restricted stock held by each officer on January 31, 2015 by (b) \$5.61, the fair market value of the stock on that day.
-No unvested stock options were "in the money" as of January 31, 2015.
+(1) The values for the restricted stock were calculated by multiplying (a) the number of unvested restricted stock held by each officer on January 31, 2017 by (b) \$4.86, the closing price of our stock on that day.
+The values for the stock options were calculated by multiplying (i) the number of unexercisable stock options held by each officer on January 31, 2017 by (ii) the difference between \$4.86, the closing price of our stock on that day, and the exercise price of the stock option.